-MTSA currently issues each staff, faculty, and student an e-mail account through a business Google account.
+MTSA currently issues each staff, faculty, and student an official MTSA e-mail account.
 This e-mail account is considered the official line of communication between these parties, as well as official MTSA communication outside of the school.
 This e-mail is not for personal use and is considered the property of MTSA.